drupalprojects/mutual_credit/README.txt

 1. Transaction workflow.
 There is a simple system for defining transaction states and defining the permission callbacks for the operations to move between states.
 By default, transactions are created in FINISHED state, and the UNDO operation is visible only to permitted users.
 Transactions should never be edited.
+Note that currently, transactions can be deleted but not edited; a module could be created to do that.
+There is a hook to declare transaction_operations and new transaction states, so you can code your own workflow.
-The signatures module declares another state, 'pending', and 3 operations, 'sign', 'sign off' and 'delete pending', and provides lots more logic and displays and some configuration around that.
+For example the signatures module declares another state, 'pending', and 2 operations, 'sign' and 'sign off' (plus various other logic & config).
+The module supports THREE undo modes.
+- change 'state' to undone
+- remove transaction completely
+- write a counter-transaction and set both to state 'undone'

 2. Currency Design
-The currencies are full (ctools) configuration objects and contain a lot of information about behaviour and access control.
-There are three kinds of access control,
-- access, which determines who can trade with, and see aggregated data in that currency
-- view_transaction_states, which gives different visibility for each transaction state.
-- access_operations which allow users to move transactions between states.
-An extensible series of callbacks is provided to give fine-grained control.
-The signature module provides such callbacks, for example so that only a user who needs to sign a transaction can access the 'sign' operation.
+Pay careful attention to the 'issuance' because this can affect other features.
+Reputation currencies are possible but other solutions like userpoints and fivestar should also be considered.
+Each transaction operation has a permission setting per currency.
+Those permission options can be extended using a hook.

 3. Forms
 Of course you can build your own forms using modules for creating transactions, but this powerful form builder is provided.
 Each form has its own address in the menu system, access control, and can be available as a block also.
 The administrator can design forms in HTML for different purposes and different places in the site.
-The HTML template contains tokens for each transaction property / field, or excluded elements are hidden.
+The HTML template contains tokens for each transaction property / field, elements not referenced by tokens are hidden and must have preset values.
+Properties and fields can be preset or otherwise configured also Note that most fields can also be 'stripped' which removes the outer box, making them easier to theme.
+The date field is available (as a token only) to allow transactions to be backdated.
-Properties and fields can be preset or otherwise configured also The form has an optional confirmation page, the format of which can also be determined.
+The form has an optional confirmation page, the format of which can also be determined.

 3. Actions and rules.
 Three actions are provided by the core module,